teuk/mediabot_v3/plugins/scripts/COOKBOOK.md

 see `examples/topicreminder.pl` (route it as an alternative to the simple `topic` reference).
 It also demonstrates the one-pending-timer-per-name semantic honestly: while a reminder is pending, a new topic change cannot arm a second one.
+With `CONFIG_topic=mode=restore` it switches from re-posting the topic to RE-SETTING it through the topic action — the canonical demonstration that per-route config can select between action types, and that the topic action's triple gate (apply + ALLOW_IRC + ALLOW_TOPIC) applies to deferred runs exactly as to immediate ones.
 Its readable timer name includes a stable digest suffix so sanitization or truncation cannot make ordinary channel names share a slot.

 ## 8. Survival rules (what the bridge enforces around you)

-- Delays are bounded to 1..3600s; reply/notice text is bounded upstream.
+- Delays are bounded to 1..3600s; reply/notice text is bounded upstream;
+  the topic action targets the originating channel only (300 chars max) and needs the dedicated ALLOW_TOPIC gate on top of apply + ALLOW_IRC.
 - IRC output requires `ACTION_MODE=apply` **and** `ALLOW_IRC=yes`; in dry-run
   your actions are validated and planned, never applied.
 - Keep IRC-bound text plain ASCII in reference-quality scripts: exotic